All Episodes

 Here's their problem.

-Um and I'd like to say I played a little part in Building Fox, and I've been, you know, we were there from the get-go.
+And I'd like to say I played a little part in Building Fox.

-And then, you know, MSDNC has a cult audience of a radical leftists, and they were able to peel some of those viewers away from them.
+And they were able to peel some of those viewers away from them.

-And and at least, I mean, I wouldn't say respectable numbers, but more than twice what they have now.
+And at least, I mean, I wouldn't say respectable numbers, but more than twice what they have now.

-Yes, and and Lick could have been fired based on that, but he was not there long enough.
+Yes, and Lick could have been fired based on that, but he was not there long enough.

-But it was a fool's errand to quote Shakespeare, because you can't change the culture.
+But it was a fool's errand to quote Shakespeare because you can't change the culture.

-By the way, you love that, you love that name.
+By the way, you love that name.

-Well, well, think about this.
+Well, think about this.

 I don't.

-That's my Opinion, you might have a different one.
+You might have a different one.

 That's over.